Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

   ' -dstnodata 255 -co \"BIGTIFF=YES\" -r \"near\" -overwrite -co \"COMPRESS=DEFLATE\"')
 ```

-Note we use a few important settings here for GDAL e.g. `-overwrite -co "COMPRESS=DEFLATE"` to overwrite the GeoTiff and internally compress it to save space and `-r "near"` basically no resampling just binding tiles together.
-Also, if the output GeoTiff is HUGE, you will most likely have to turn on `-co "BIGTIFF=YES"` otherwise `gdalwarp` would not run through.
+Note we use a few important settings here for GDAL e.g.
+`-overwrite -co "COMPRESS=DEFLATE"` to overwrite the GeoTiff and internally
+compress it to save space, and `-r "near"` basically specifies that
+no resampling is applied, just binding of tiles together.
+Also, if the
+output GeoTiff is HUGE, you will most likely have to turn on `-co "BIGTIFF=YES"`
+otherwise `gdalwarp` would not run through.
 The output mosaic looks like this:

 <div class="figure" style="text-align: center">
 <img src="figures/sp27gtif_mask.png" alt="Final processed output." width="60%" />
 <p class="caption">(\#fig:sp27gtif-mask)Final processed output.</p>
 </div>

-This demonstrates that R can be used to compute with large rasters provided that these operations can be parallelized.
-Suggested best practice for this is to: (1) design a tiling system that optimizes use of RAM and read/write speed of a disk, (2) prepare and test a function that can then be run in parallel, and (3) stitch back all tiles to create a single large raster using `gdalwarp`.
+This demonstrates that R can be used to compute with large rasters, provided
+that these operations can be parallelized.
+Suggested best practice for this
+is to: (1) design a tiling system that optimizes use of RAM and read/write
+speed of a disk, (2) prepare and test a function that can then be run in

-Note that Tiling and and stitching can not be applied universally to all problems e.g. functions that require global geographical search or all data in the raster.
-In such cases tiling should be applied with overlap (to minimize boundary effects) or to irregular tiling systems (e.g. per watershed).
-Once an optimal tiling system and function is prepared, R is no longer limited to running efficient computing, but only dependent on how much RAM and how many cores you have available i.e. it becomes more a hardware than a software problem.
+parallel, and (3) stitch back all tiles to create a single large raster
+using `gdalwarp`.

+Note that such *tiling* and *stitching* can not be applied universally to all
+problems e.g. functions that require global geographical search or all data
+in the raster.
+In such cases tiling should be applied with overlap
+(to minimize boundary effects) or to irregular tiling systems
+(e.g. per watershed).
+Once an optimal tiling system and function is prepared,
+R is no longer limited to running efficient computing, but only dependent on
+how much RAM and how many cores you have available i.e. it becomes more of a
+hardware than a software problem.

 ## Summary points